v2belleville/simplePie4WP/README.md

 # simplePie4WP

-WordPress plugin based on http://simplepie.org Version 1.5, adapted to be used with wordpress short codes
+WordPress plugin based on http://simplepie.org Version 1.5, adapted to be used with wordpress short codes.

+Specific display for twitter items generated with Inoreader.

 shortcode atts :
 	feedurl mandatory